-MDIA 109 Introduction to Music (3 cr.)
-MDIA 108 Color and Painting (3 cr.)
+- MDIA 109 Introduction to Music (3 cr.)

+- MDIA 108 Color and Painting (3 cr.)

-ARCH 110 Photography (3 cr.)
+- ARCH 110 Photography (3 cr.)

+- MDIA 101 Introduction to Media Studies (3 cr.)

 Official Freshman Courses Descriptions:

 ENGL 101 Freshman English I (3 cr.)

 This course focuses on building strong foundations for the use of the four skills of reading, listening, speaking, and writing.
 It is designed to help learners develop and apply these skills in order to progress in their English language acquisition.
 Through extensive material and practice, learners will be guided to communicate better in English.
 They will experiment with a variety of listening material, reading texts, paragraph writing and editing, and speaking opportunities.
 This is more of an experiential-learning based communicative skills building course in which learners will be given ample time and chances to get comfortable in their efforts to familiarize themselves with the English language.